yssource/rhai/README.md

 Documentation
 -------------

-See [The Rhai Book](https://schungx.github.io/rhai) for details on the Rhai script engine and language.
+See [The Rhai Book](https://schungx.github.io/rhai) for details on the Rhai scripting engine and language.